ADVANTECH-Corp/EI-Agent/README.md

 Plugins:
  * Sample\HandlerSample:
-   - Sample Plugin to read a JSON file and upload to WISE-PaaS 2.0 Server for both Windows and Linux.
+   - Sample Plugin to read a JSON file and upload to IoT/EI-PaaS Server for both Windows and Linux.

  * Sample\SampleHandler:
-   - Sample Plugin to read a JSON file and upload to WISE-PaaS 2.0 Server for Windows only.
+   - Sample Plugin to read a JSON file and upload to IoT/EI-PaaS Server for Windows only.

  * Sample\Modbus_Handler:
    - Network Monitor Handler for network status report.

 Decuments:
- * doc\WWISE-PaaS 2.0_Agent_Command_Format_DG_V1.1.pdf:
+ * doc\IoT/EI-PaaS_Agent_Command_Format_DG_V1.1.pdf:
-   - document for WISE-PaaS 2.0 Agent Framework command format.
+   - document for EI-Agent Framework command format.

- * doc\WISE-PaaS 2.0_Agent_DG_V1.0.pdf:
+ * doc\IoT/EI-PaaS_Agent_DG_V1.0.pdf:
-   - document for WISE-PaaS 2.0 Agent Framework programming guide.
+   - document for EI-Agent Framework programming guide.

- * doc\WISE-PaaS 2.0_Agent_UM.pdf
+ * doc\IoT/EI-PaaS_Agent_UM.pdf
-   - document for WISE-PaaS 2.0 Agent User Manual.
+   - document for EI-Agent User Manual.

 ## PATENTS
 ----

 ## COMPILATION
 ----
+ * Windows - Visual Studio 2008
+   1. Open "WISEAgent.sln"
+   2. In Solution Explore, Set "WISECoreSample" project as Startup Project
+   3. Rebuild all soltion by click build->Rebuild Solution
+   4. The executable binary file will be generated in Release folder.

+ * Linux - CentOS
+   1. Execute pre-install-centos.sh as a super user
+   2. Execute build-wiseagent.sh
+   3. The executable binary file will be generated in Release folder.

+ * Linux - Ubuntu
+   1. Execute pre-install-ubuntu.sh as a super user
+   2. Execute build-wiseagent.sh
+   3. The executable binary file will be generated in Release folder.

- To compile this package under a Unix, user need install the following libraries:
+ * To compile this package under other Unix systems, user need install or pre-compile the following libraries:
    - libXml2-2.7.8
    - openssl-1.0.1h
    - curl-7.37.1